Tag Archives: grief

 I waited, crouched down low behind a chair, and listened for her.
 I thought myself witty and barely could keep from snickering.
 As her footsteps came closer, timing it just right, I sprang up with arms raised and yelled, “BOO!”

-But it so happened to be my grandpa instead.
+But it so happened that it was my grandpa instead.

 Years later, after Grandpa’s passing away, Grandma hadn’t a soul to depend on.
 Yet she never stopped doing good deeds for others.